-Information on suspicious transactions may therefore be exchanged with foreign FIUs, including under memorandums of understanding; to this end/for this purpose, the Unit obtains the necessary investigative information from the Special Foreign Exchange Unit of the Finance Police and the Anti-Mafia Investigation Department (Article 13-bis).
+Information on suspicious transactions may therefore be exchanged with foreign FIUs, including under memorandums of understanding; to this end, the Unit obtains the necessary investigative information from the Special Foreign Exchange Unit of the Finance Police and the Anti-Mafia Investigation Department (Article 13-bis).

 The UIF is also entrusted with receiving mandatory gold trade declarations regarding transactions referring to investment in gold or gold materials, mainly for industrial use, for a value of €12,500 and over, in compliance with Law 7/2000 relating to the gold market.

 The UIF is also engaged in the fight against the sexual exploitation of children and child pornography, including online (Law 38/2006).